M-Igashi/berghain-database/README.md

 - **Berghain & Panorama Bar** - For being an incomparable cultural institution
 - **The Artists** - Who created the music that defined a generation
-- **Resident Advisor** - Historical event data source
 - **Techno Community** - For preserving and celebrating this culture

 ---

 **Note**: This is an unofficial project created by fans for fans.
 Not affiliated with Berghain or Ostgut Ton.

-*Built with ❤️ for the global techno community*
+*Built with ❤️ for the global Techno community*